-Under the administration of peri-bulbar anaesthesia, phaco with posterior chamber intraocular lens implantation was done in all the subjects.
+Under the administration of peri-bulbar anaesthesia, extra capsular cataract extraction with posterior chamber intraocular lens implantation was done in all the subjects.
 Recording of the complete demographic details of all the subjects along with clinical details was done separately.

-Recording of the complete intra- surgical and post-surgical complications along with visual acuity was done at 10 days, three month and six months' time in all the subjects.
+Recording of the complete intra- surgical and post-surgical complications along with visual acuity was done at 15 days, three month and six months' time in all the subjects.
 Recording of the mean Snellen acuity was done in all the subjects.
+15